|Nutritional Guidelines (per serving)|

 - Garnish: confectioners' sugar or granulated vanilla sugar for dusting

-Heat oven to 350F/180C.
-In a medium bowl, cream 3/4 cup confectioners' sugar and 1 cup room-temperature butter until fluffy.
+Heat the oven to 350F/180C.
+In a medium bowl, cream 3/4 cup of confectioners sugar and 1 cup room-temperature butter until the mixture is fluffy.
 Add 1 teaspoon vanilla, 1/4 teaspoon almond extract (optional), 1 teaspoon cinnamon (optional) and 1/8 teaspoon salt, and mix well.

-Knead in 1 cup ground almonds and 2 1/4 cups flour.
+Knead in 1 cup ground almonds or almond meal and 2 1/4 cups flour.
 The mixture will be stiff.
-Roll out on a lightly floured board or another work surface.
+With a well-floured rolling pin, roll out the dough onto a lightly floured board or another work surface.